By: Team T12-3 Since: Aug 2018 Licence: MIT

 4.2.1.
 Current Implementation

-The undo/redo mechanism is facilitated by VersionedSchedulePlanner
+The undo/redo mechanism is facilitated by VersionedSchedulePlanner.

 Additionally, it implements the following operations: